danielvijge/openwrt-configuration-ansible/readme.md

 * A wired connection to a computer can be attached to the router or each access point.
 * As much as possible rely on DHCP, no static IP addresses.
 * Each device can use its Internet port to connect upstream, all other LAN ports remain available.
+* Support for multiple wireless networks, such as a guest or IoT network.

 Besides a description of the setup, this repository also includes an Ansible playbook and inventory to centrally apply configuration changes to all devices and/or update the firmware version on all devices.

-This configuration and the Ansible playbook have been tested with OpenWrt 19.07, a TP-Link Archer C7 v5 as router, and two TP-Link WDR4300 v1's as access points.
+This configuration and the Ansible playbook have been tested with OpenWrt 19.07 and 21.02, a TP-Link Archer C7 v5 as router, and two TP-Link WDR4300 v1's as access points.

+The main branch is based on OpenWrt 21.02.
+The _openwrt-19.07_ branch contains the previous configuration for 19.07.

 ## Table of content